DynamoDS/RefineryPrimer/06-using-revit-alongside-refinery/06-02_typical-workflow.md

 * Use the common Revit nodes (categories, select model element etc) to pull information from Revit into Dynamo
 * Add as many *Data.Remember* nodes to the canvas as needed.
 These nodes should be placed in between the Revit nodes and the rest of the graph.
 Ensure the information being passed through is of a correct data type as previously discussed.
 * Run the graph, so all nodes execute and the *`Data.Remember`* node has data passing through it
+* You can now run Refinery directly from Dynamo for Revit, or run it in Dynamo Sandbox to make sure you have captured all of the data that Refinery will need to run outside of the Revit process.
+To do this, follow the next steps:
 * Save the graph and close Dynamo/Revit

 <br/>